 They often push for detention, fight against lower bond, and oppose diversion programs.
 During discovery, prosecutors rely heavily on 911 calls, bodycam footage, forensic tests, medical files, phone records, and social media posts.
 They often use hearsay exceptions before trial and file motions in limine to restrict defense evidence.

-Knowing their playbook matters.
+Understanding their strategy makes a major difference.
 Our violent crimes defense team in Anna, IL includes former prosecutors who know how the state builds cases.
-This experience allows us to anticipate the state’s moves, challenge unreliable evidence, and keep the case focused on the evidence – what can be proved lawfully and credibly to a jury.
+That experience lets us predict the state’s tactics, attack weak or unreliable evidence, and focus the trial on what can actually be proved to a jury.

 How a Violent Crimes Lawyer in Anna, IL Builds Your Defense